 It's a clear case of the early bird catching the worm.
 If you're relying on open houses, it may be awhile before you finally buy a house.

 As I said - visiting open houses is a good way to begin, but if you seriously want to buy a house, find an agent first.
 And have a buyer agency agreement (sometimes called a Buyer Representation Agreement) in place as early as possible.
 If you would be interested in an agent recommendation in your area, contact me.
 I know agents in a lot of different places.
 And if I don't, I can interview some and find you the right fit.

-If you prefer to expand your knowledge even more, check out my book The Happy Agent.
+If you prefer to expand your knowledge even more, check out Ross' book The Happy Agent.
 Though written to help professional realty agents improve their skills, it will also serve as a great resource for both home buyers and sellers interested in learning more about the buying and selling process - with or without an agent.
-It contains the sum total of the real estate knowledge, philosophies and techniques that I've accumulated, practiced and polished during a highly successful 40-year realty career.
+It contains the sum total of the real estate knowledge, philosophies and techniques that Ross accumulated, practiced and polished during a highly successful 40-year realty career.

 This easy-read book, including